How much does a Mental Health Case Manager make?

 St. Louis, MO

-St. Louis offers a vibrant environment for mental health professionals.
-The city's diverse community provides many opportunities.
-Working with organizations like SSM Health and BJC HealthCare can be very rewarding.
+St. Louis provides a diverse environment for mental health professionals.
+They work with various community organizations.
+SSM Health and BJC HealthCare are key employers.

 Find Mental Health Case Manager jobs in St. Louis, MO